Trump commutes longtime friend Roger Stone's prison sentence

 Stone, 67, had been set to report to prison on Tuesday after a federal appeals court rejected his bid to postpone his surrender date.
 But he told The Associated Press that Trump called him Friday evening to tell him he was off the hook.

-The move marks another extraordinary intervention by Trump in the nation’s justice system and underscores anew his willingness to flout the norms and standards that have governed presidential conduct for decades.
+The move is another extraordinary intervention by Trump in the nation’s justice system and underscores anew his willingness to flout the norms and standards that have governed presidential conduct for decades.

 As Trump stares down a coronavirus pandemic that has worsened his chances for reelection, he has been more willing than ever to test the limits of his power.

-Democratic National Committee Chair Tom Perez asked, Is there any power Trump won’t abuse?

-White House press secretary Kayleigh McEnany, in a statement, called Stone a victim of the Russia Hoax that the Left and its allies in the media,” and declared, Roger Stone is now a free man!”
+White House press secretary Kayleigh McEnany said in a statement that Stone was a victim of the Russia Hoax that the Left and its allies in the media perpetuated for years in an attempt to undermine the Trump presidency.”

 Trump, who had made clear in recent days that he was inching closer to acting, had repeatedly publicly inserted himself into Stone’s case, including just before Stone’s sentencing.